 Is A Residential Care Home Right For My Loved One?

-It is important to find the right senior care, and that your loved one will be happy there.
+It is important to find the right senior care so that your loved one will be happy there.
 If your loved one is very active, then a residential care home might not be the right fit.

 This type of senior care can also provide memory care, so people with dementia, can find a home in these residential settings.